Surrogate Representation Inference for Text and Image Annotations: The Proposed Methodology with Perfect Annotations

 Under this setup, the target parameter can be nonparametrically identified using the surrogate representation $\bW_i$.

-\begin{proposition}[Identification under Perfect Annotations] Under Assumptions \ref{coding} to \ref{sufficiency}, the target parameter under $T_i = t$ can be identified as
+\begin{proposition}[Identification under Perfect Annotations] Under Assumptions \ref{coding} to \ref{labeling}, the target parameter under $T_i = t$ can be identified as

-where $\bm{W}$ is the latent representation that satisfies $\bm{Y}_i \; \indep \; \{L_i, T_i\} \mid \bm{W}_i, \bZ_i$ and $\mathcal{W}$ is its support.
+where $\bm{W} = \boldf(\bY_i, \bZ_i)$ is the latent representation that satisfies Equation \eqref{indep_surrogate}.
 Importantly, the latent representation $\bW_i$ needs not to be unique and any latent representation with the same independence constraint leads to the same identification formula. \end{proposition} The proof is in Appendix \ref{proof_iden}.
 When researchers additionally assume the conditional ignorability based on the set of covariates $\bZ_i$, positivity, and consistency, then the target parameter $\Psi_t$ can be interpreted as a causal quantity (an expectation of the potential outcome under $T_i = t$).